 This one day course covers the basics of brainstorming and then goes on to look at a number of different yet highly effective techniques that can be employed.

 Brainstorming is probably the most well known and most widely used method for bringing groups of people together to generate ideas about an issue or problem.
-This is because it a good way to gather a lot of ideas very quickly.
+This is because it’s a good way to gather a lot of ideas very quickly.
 It is also a great way of bringing people together and helping to build them as a team.
 Just imagine the effect on the team and its morale if ideas that they generate are actually used.
-There is no doubt that people are more likely buy-in to the ideas that they came up with themselves.
+There is no doubt that people are more likely to buy into the ideas that they came up with themselves.

-Although brainstorming is widely used for decision making, it is not always handled very well.
-If that is the case it can have the opposite effect to the one that is intended.
+Although brainstorming is widely used for decision-making, it is not always handled very well.
+If that is the case, it can have the opposite effect to the one that is intended.
 Rather than creating ideas it can stifle them and rather than motivating people it demotivates them.

 This highly interactive course will help learners to make the most of brainstorming sessions and also provides alternative techniques to enliven any session that is beginning to flag.

 - What is Brainstorming? – A discussion to help participants understand what brainstorming is, and what it involves.